 If the service interruption lasts at least 12 hours, the consumer is automatically entitled to standard compensation.
 Longer the interruption, higher the standard compensation.
 The amount of compensation also depends on the consumer´s annual network service fee.

 - 12–24 hours: 10% of the annual network service fee

 - 24–72 hours: 25 % of the annual network service fee

 - 72–120 hours: 50% of the annual network service fee

 - More than 288 (12 days) hours: 200 % of the annual network service fee

-If there is several interruptions to the supply of electricity during one calendar year, the amount of compensation shall not exceed 200 percent of the annual network service fee or EUR 2000.
+During one calendar year the amount of compensation shall not exceed 200 percent of the annual network service fee or EUR 2000.

 The interruption time is calculated from the moment the network operator becomes aware or can be considered to have become aware of the interruption.
 The network operator can be informed of the interruption either automatically by its own network management information systems, or by the consumer.

 Due to an exceptionally strong storm, energy companies are exempted from liability to pay compensation for any delays in beginning the repair work because of their inability to begin the work as well as work safety considerations.

 If consumers suffer damage as a result of a defect in the supply of electricity (damaged electrical equipment, food melting in the freezer, etc.), they can receive compensation.